‘Sister Wives’ Rumors: Kody Brown Lashes Out Against Utah Polygamy Ban

 But according to the latest Sister Wives rumors from the Salt Lake Tribune, as a general rule, Utah only “investigates” polygamous relationships if there’s a suspicion of any type of fraud or coercion.
 So, why the Brown family felt it necessary to “flee” to Nevada is beyond anyone’s level of comprehension, except if it was done as a way to manufacture drama.

 Nevertheless, there are plenty of people who are against the practice of polygamy.
-Kristen Decker, a former “plural wife” who now runs the coalition called Sound Choices, which helps women get out of polygamous cults, said she was “grateful” that the Supreme Court won’t decriminalize polygamy, because she feels that it’s harmful to women.
+Kristen Decker, a former “plural wife” who now runs the coalition called Sound Choices, which helps women get out of polygamous cults, said she was “grateful” that the Supreme Court won’t decriminalize polygamy because she feels that it’s harmful to women.

 Interestingly, it was rumored that not long ago, one of the Sister Wives reached out to Decker to try to escape her marriage to Kody Brown.